oVirt/ovirt-site/source/feature/serial-console.html.md

 *   The vmproxy command calls "virsh console" with the appropriate parameters to open a session in the virtual serial console of the chosen VM
 *   There is a servlet (Public Keys Servlet) inside the engine used by vmproxy_authkeys which lists the public keys and GUIDs of each user
 *   Another servlet (Available Consoles Servlet) lists the VMs a user is allowed to login and in which host they are located, it is used by the vmproxy script to call virsh console with the appropriate parameters
+*   The SSH key management creates a public/private SSH key pair, stores the public key in the database with the user record and gives the private key to the user

 #### Detailed Outline